 FASTGEN - Fast Shotline Generator

 The estimation of ballistic damage to military systems has long been an objective for military analysts.
-Whether it is to determine a system’s compliance with vulnerability specifications, support testing activities, or assess a system’s vulnerability performance, determining how ballistic threats affect the functioning of a system is important to the defense community.
-The Fast Shotline Generator (FASTGEN) assists in the assessment of ballistic vulnerability.
-FASTGEN identifies the ballistic threats that may impact in attacks against a system of interest.
+Determining how ballistic threats affect system functioning is important to the defense community, whether it is to determine a system’s compliance with vulnerability specifications, support testing activities, or assess a system’s vulnerability performance.
+FASTGEN supports in the assessment of ballistic vulnerability.
+It identifies the ballistic threats that may impact in attacks against a system of interest.

 FASTGEN utilizes ray tracing to identify the portions of a system potentially impacted by ballistic threats.
 This methodology involves projecting rays, representing threat trajectories, through a user-defined geometry description of the system of interest.
 FASTGEN calculates the points of intersection between the rays and geometry and transforms this data into shotlines, which are sequential lists of system components possibly encountered along the associated trajectories.
 The information associated with a shotline includes identification of system components in the threat’s path as well as parameters associated with each intersection: intersection locations, lines-of-sight through impacted components, component normal thicknesses, obliquity angles, and distances between components.
 Once generated, a ballistic vulnerability program, such as COVART, can use FASTGEN-generated shotline information to estimate threat penetration, component damage, and system vulnerability.
 Additionally, FASTGEN can support COVART analyses involving either parallel or diverging rays.